 The Community Foundation of Louisville will offer four information sessions for prospective Fund for Louisville Grant applicants on Thursday, August 22, 2013 at 9:00 A.M., 11:00 A.M., 1:00 P.M. and 3:00 P.M. at the Community Foundation of Louisville, 325 W. Main Street, Suite 1110.
 Staff will review the online grant application and answer questions from prospective applicants.
 Each session will last one hour.
 Organizations are limited to one representative at one session only.
 Space is limited, and reservations are required.

 For more information please call the Community Foundation at (502) 585-4649.

 Community Foundation of Louisville

-Founded in 1984, the Community Foundation of Louisville is the largest charitable foundation in Kentucky with $440 million in assets and more than 1,350 charitable funds.
+Founded in 1984, the Community Foundation of Louisville is the largest charitable foundation in Kentucky with $448 million in assets and more than 1,377 charitable funds.
 Each fund has its own name and charitable purpose as defined by its donors.
-In 2014, these funds made over 8,000 grants totaling $45 million to local, national and international nonprofits.
-A community foundation is unique in that it works with the donors and community partner to leverage collective knowledge, creativity and resources for greater impact than anyone can working in isolation.
+In 2015, these funds made over 10,500 grants totaling $49 million, approximately 90% of which stayed in Kentucky to support area nonprofits.
+A community foundation is unique in that it works with the donors and community partners to leverage collective knowledge, creativity and resources for greater impact than anyone can working in isolation.
 For more information, visit www.cflouisville.org.